fishinwind/workshop/content/Classes/class-3.rst

     $ zless /opt/bio-workshop/data/t_R1.fastq.gz | head

-We already know the head command prints the first -n lines.
+We already know the head command prints the first `-n` lines.

-Try piping the output to some other commands (tail|echo|cowsay)
+Try piping the output to some other commands (tail|echo|cowsay).

 Sort
 ====